cnpem/ssc-raft/docs/source/contents/install.rst

 GITLAB
 ******

-The package can be cloned from CNPEM's gitlab and hence install locally with your user:
+The package can be cloned from CNPEM's gitlab and installed locally with your user:

 .. code-block:: bash